connexcs/docs/docs/class5/ai-agent.md

         + **Low temperature (close to 0)** makes the model's responses more predictable by selecting the most probable words.
         + **High temperature (closer to 1 or above)** increases randomness, leading to more diverse and creative but potentially less coherent responses.
     + **First Message**: The initial message spoken by the agent.
 For example, when the agent begins the conversation.
+    + **Built-in Functions**:
+        + **Hangup**: Use this flag to terminate the call.
+You can include a prompt such as, "When call ended, hangup.
+        + **Set Variable**: Used to store values.
+For example, in a prompt, you could ask, "What's your name?" and save the response to the variable `name`.
     + **End Call Phrases**: Phrases or messages used to conclude a call or interaction with a customer.
     + **Prompt**: The prompt field allows you to enter the set of instructions to guide the AI model to perform certain tasks.
 It provides as the foundation for the AI to comprehend the context, interpret the user's purpose, and generate relevant results.
     + Click `Save`.